 Testing can be used by God, to mature us.
 Abraham was tested by God; he was not being tempted to sin.

-God’s purpose in testing is good, temptation, tempting has a predominately bad outcome.
+God’s purpose in testing is good, temptation, and tempting has a predominately bad outcome.

 From the last two verses I think we can learn in three areas: